KwanLab/Autometa/README.md

 Usage
 -----
 Before you run Autometa, you need to have assembled your shotgun metagenome.
 We recommend using MetaSPAdes (part of the [SPAdes](http://cab.spbu.ru/software/spades/) package) after removing Illumina adaptors with [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).

+[Need to include here the procedure for getting coverage from a sam file]

 Here we demonstrate the use of Autometa with the test dataset: